extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Update Device registration: The ``register_device_credentials`` action can also be used to overwrite existing device credentials.
-Since this action overwrites all the existing credentials, the user must provide all the parameters not just the changed credentials.
+Since this action overwrites all the existing credentials, the user must provide all the parameters and not just the changed credentials.
 For example:

   .. code-block:: bash